TenjinInc/procrastinator/README.md

 ###`Environment#delay`

-* you must provide a queue name if there is more than one queue definition, otherwise an `AmbiguousTaskError` will be raised.
+* you must provide a queue name if there is more than one queue definition, otherwise an `ArgumentError` will be raised.
 * describe what run_at, expire_at, task do

 * When providing a date, it is recommended to store an integer (eg. DateTime#to_i), as that will not have any timezone problems.
 Procrastinator works with ints internally anyway,.